Chen Zihan

 Chen Zihan (born 2 April 1978 as Chen Shasha) is a Chinese actress.
 She graduated from the Beijing Film Academy.

-Birth date

 While the majority of sources state Chen's birth date as 2 April 1978, some claim that she was born on 2 April 1975.
+In September 2025, Chen Zihan revealed that she had to pause acting for three years to try for a child through IVF.